 The Hobbit has been reviewed a million times.
 What makes this review different from the others?
 This is a kid reviewer’s review of The Hobbit—a review written by a kid for other kids.
-That makes it different and special!
+That makes it different and unique!

 THE WHY: My ten-year-old son loves J. R. R. Tolkien and wants to share his love for The Hobbit with others.
 Writing about what he reads helps him process the material while gaining a deeper understanding of the creative process.
-As adults, we often purchase books for our children based on what we think they ought to read.
+As adults, we often purchase books for our children based on what we think they should read.
 What if we had a trove of reviews written by children to reference when we shopped for children’s books?

 Side note: Schools are using Google Jamboard in super cool, innovative ways this year.
-Jamboard is a giant white think space or canvas that is dynamic and requires out-of-the-box thinking.
+Jamboard is a giant white thinking space or canvas that is dynamic and requires out-of-the-box thinking.
 It can be used in any subject for all students!

 The Hobbit: A Kid Reviewer’s Plot Summary

 The Hobbit is a whimsical children’s novel describing Bilbo Baggins, a wizard, and a company of dwarves on their journey to defeat the evil dragon Smaug and reclaim Erebor, the lonely mountain.